 Cultivating a culture of innovation

-At PARC, we embrace the most difficult problems.
+We embrace the most difficult problems.
 Our teams work across business units and industries and are not constrained by tunnel vision.
 In our two decades of experience working on energy technologies, we have developed a methodology for identifying critical needs and understanding what is possible.
 We give our world-class researchers great flexibility to apply their ingenuity and knowledge to push beyond the state-of-the-art to achieve breakthroughs.